KilledByAPixel/OS13k/README.md

 - multiple - Allows multiple copies of the window to open
 - reload - Shows the reload page icon to reload your program
 - code - Option to show the code for your program
+- full - Set to 0 to disable fullscreen
+- sleep - Set to 0 to disable sleeping

  ### Trophies
  - Apps can register trophies for their games, the os tracks which are unlocked
  - A function is provided for apps to unlock trophies, OS13k.Trophy(gameName, trophyName, icon, message)
+ - Only gameName is necessary, the rest are optional
  - The gameName,trophyName,icon together form the unique id for the trophy
  - When a new trophy is unlocked or message is changed a popup will appear
- - Total trophy count is shown in the taskbar
- - The trophy case shows all unlocked trophies
+ - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
  - Trophies can be tested with the System/Test tool

  ### Any JS13k game can use trophies, even if not part of OS13k!